 The EU is still backing the wrong horse: if you have a lot of land, you get a lot of money.
 This approach does not require concrete measures for protecting species or the climate; nor does it oblige member states to allocate an ambitious proportion of the agricultural funding to promote ecological goals.
 Environment groups and specialists instead demand that there should be strong, binding conditions for receiving the funds, linked to the fulfilment of environmental services.
-This might include better management to improve soil quality, setting aside uncultivated areas, or planting hedges to provide habitat for insects and to link biotopes together.
+This might include better man $agement \ to \ improve \ soil \ quality, setting \ aside \ uncultivated$ areas, or planting hedges to provide habitat for insects and to link biotopes together.
 EU funds should also be used to support more organic farming throughout the European Union.
 The conflict between the need to protect insects and the interests of the agricultural industry are evident in the revisions of the EU's guidelines on bees.
 In 2008, the application of neonicotinoid insecticides was followed by a dramatic die-off of bees in the Upper Rhine region in Germany.
 As a result, the European Commission tasked the European Food Safety Authority with revising the evaluation criteria for the authorization of pesticides.
 This was intended to improve the effects of these chemicals on the environment and especially on pollinators.
-The resulting bee guidelines contributed to restrictions on the use of three neonicotinoids on field crops in 2013.
+The resulting bee guidelines contributed to restrictions on the use of three neon- Membership in international organisations is no guarantee that a country is pursuing an appropriate national policy.
+But it is a step in the right direction The positive and negative trends (according to current understanding) show the consequences of agricultural, environmental and climate policies for biodiversity icotinoids on field crops in 2013.
 New evidence assessed in 2018 confirmed these restrictions.
 In 2019 however, the EU member states agreed on a watered-down version of the bee guidelines, even relaxing the approval standards that had been previously applied.
 They should instead have tightened them.